-(1) On Campus Student Banking (Action Item):
+(1) On-Campus Student Banking (Action Item):

-An RFP process was completed to provide high quality, low/no cost on-campus banking services for the convenience of students, faculty, and staff of the College community.
-The goals of the program are to offer on-site banking services as well as card-based and computer-based financial services and increase the number of surcharge-free ATM's around all campuses.
+Discussion: Mr. Eapen explained that an RFP process was undertaken to establish a relationship with a financial institution to provide high-quality, low/no cost on-campus banking services for the convenience of students, faculty, and staff of the College community.
+The goals of the program are to offer on-site banking services as well as card-based and computer-based financial services, and to increase the number of surcharge-free ATMs around all campuses.
 In addition, the College is looking to provide employment opportunities to students as well as offer Financial Literacy education to students and staff.
-The College invited 10 bidders; however only two responses were received.
+The College invited 10 bidders; however, only two responses were received.
 Only one bid, PSECU (Pennsylvania State Employees Credit Union), was deemed a responsive bidder.
-Pennsylvania State Employees Credit Union is a non-profit credit union headquartered in Harrisburg, Pennsylvania.
+PSECU is a non-profit credit union headquartered in Harrisburg, Pennsylvania.
 PSECU serves over 400,000 members and has over \$4 billion in assets.
 Currently, PSECU operates similar on-campus branches at three of the other 14 Community Colleges in Pennsylvania.
-Attachment A outlines PSECU's quaranteed revenue proposal over 5 years as part of their bid.
-Staff is recommending that PSECU be awarded a contract for the next five years.
+Attachment A outlines PSECU's guaranteed revenue proposal over five years as part of its bid.
+Mr. White noted that, other than possibly adding additional electric service, there is no cost to the College and some financial return.
+He noted that it was a good deal for both the College and students.